Configuration

 Name Required Default Description

-migrations_paths<string, string> null The PHP namespace your migration classes are located under and the path to a dire
+migrations_paths<string, string> yes null The PHP namespace your migration classes are located under and the path to a directory where to look for migration classes.

 table_storage no Used by doctrine migrations to track the currently executed migrations